jembi/openhim-mediator-mapping/docs/docs/gettingStarted/endpoints.md

 #### Desired Output

 Specify the desired output message type for this specific endpoint to allow the OpenHIM Mapping Mediator to parse the outgoing message.
 Currently accepted formats are `JSON` and `XML`

+#### Kafka Input Topic

+Specify the kafka topic to consume data from using property `kafkaConsumerTopic`.

 ### 2. Mapping